 Size & Growth

-Typically growing up to 6’ feet tall and wide, lemon bean bush features a fleshy trunk densely packed with light green, finger-like, fleshy leaves.
+Typically growing up to 6’ feet tall and wide, the lemon bean succulent bush features a fleshy trunk densely packed with light green, finger-like, fleshy leaves.

 The leaves are about 2” – 4” inches long, lie parallel to the stem, and point upwards.

-The stems are soft and green when the plant is young, but get woody and brown as the plant reaches maturity.
+The stems of Senecio barbertonicus are soft and green when the plant is young, but get woody and brown as the plant reaches maturity.